Improving sandwich variance estimation for marginal Cox analysis of cluster randomized trials: Discussion

 \section{Discussion}

 In this article, we propose $9$ bias-corrected sandwich variance estimators for CRTs with time-to-event data analyzed through the marginal Cox model, to address the negative bias in the standard robust sandwich variance estimator with a limited number of clusters (a prevailing practice in CRTs).
-We also conduct a comprehensive simulation study to evaluate the small-sample properties of the variance estimators as well as the associated Wald $t$-tests to maintain appropriate type I error rates.
+We also conduct a comprehensive simulation study to evaluate the small-sample properties of the variance estimators as well as the associated Wald $t$-tests to maintain appropriate type I error rates and provide adequate empirical coverage probabilities.
 Above all, the uncorrected sandwich variance estimator could lead to substantially inflated type I error rates, sometimes even larger than $20\%$.
-Our simulation results suggest that the Wald $t$-test coupled with a bias-corrected sandwich variance estimator can maintain the nominal test size and generate reliable inferences for as few as $10$ clusters, and the choice of bias-corrected sandwich variance estimators should take the variation of cluster sizes into account, as we have summarized in Section \ref{sec:prac}.
+Our simulation results suggest that the Wald $t$-test coupled with a bias-corrected sandwich variance estimator can maintain the nominal test size, provide adequate empirical coverage probabilities, and generate reliable inferences, for as few as $10$ clusters in both unadjusted analysis and adjusted analysis with an additional individual-level covariate; the choice of bias-corrected sandwich variance estimators should take the variation of cluster sizes into account, as we have summarized in Section \ref{sec:prac}.
+For adjusted analysis with an additional cluster-level covariate, the chosen bias-corrected sandwich variance estimators also work well for as few as $10$ clusters when the cluster size variation is moderate; however, when the cluster size is highly variable ($\text{CV}\geq 0.8$), including more than $10$ clusters would be recommended.
 When the number of clusters is extremely small (say, $n = 6$), the marginal Cox model should be used carefully, as the size of Wald $t$-tests associated with a bias-corrected sandwich variance estimator could only maintain nominal size when the CV of cluster sizes does not exceed $0.8$.
 In any case, the standard sandwich variance estimator should be avoided in practice when the number of clusters is small ($n \leq 30$), which may lead to over-confident results as in our real data application in Section \ref{sec:app}.
 On the contrary, there is no harm asymptotically in applying the bias-corrected sandwich variance estimators for inference.
 To facilitate the implementation of the proposed bias-corrected sandwich variance estimators, we have also developed an R package \textbf{CoxBcv}.